IngCr3at1on/x/pjs/README.md

 pjs also supports passing a dsn string directly instead of using env variables by use of the `--dsn` (or `-d`) flag.

+## Custom Queries

+Experimental support for custom queries is baked into the cobra functionality; because of this the location for storing custom queries cannot be controlled from flags.
+The env value `PJS_CUSTOM_QUERIES` can be set to use a specific directory otherwise the default is `$HOME/.pjs/queries`.

+Custom queries are read via HCL.
+The `template` parameter is a Go template, the template values correspond to the args which are processed in order against the input of the command.

+A simple query is included in `custom_queries`.
+A more complex query might use heredoc to write the template parameter across multiple lines.

+    query "indexes-for-table <table>" {
+        description = "Returns a list of indexes for the provided table name." template = "SELECT * FROM pg_indexes WHERE tablename = '{{ .Table }}';" args = [ "Table" ]
+    }

 ## Tests

     docker-compose up -d